Australia beats Germany 89-76 to sweep basketball pool

 Kay then followed a pair of free throws by Thiemann with two more baskets as Australia opened an 87-74 cushion.

 Australia will open the quarterfinals Tuesday needing a victory and then one more to win its first Olympic medal.
-The Australians have finished fourth four times, including in 2016 in Rio.
+The Australians were fourth in 2016 in Rio.

 Germany won the Olympic qualifying tournament in Croatia to earn one of the last four spots in Tokyo and earn its first Olympic spot since 2008.
 The Germans have also never medaled in men’s basketball.